jmuelbert/jmbde-QT/CONTRIBUTING.md

 # Contributing to qtifw
-First time contributing to Homebrew?
-Read our [Code of Conduct](https://github.com/jmuelbert/homebrew-qtifw/blob/master/CODE_OF_CONDUCT.md#code-of-conduct).
+First time contributing to jmbde-QT ?
+Read our [Code of Conduct](https://github.com/jmuelbert/jmbde-QT/blob/master/CODE_OF_CONDUCT.md#code-of-conduct).

 ### Report a bug